CshlSiepelLab/phast/README.txt

       evolutionarily conserved exons.
 RECOMB, 2004.

     A. Siepel and D. Haussler.
 Phylogenetic hidden Markov models.
 In
-      R. Nielsen, Statistical Methods in Molecular Evolution.
-In press.
+      R. Nielsen, Statistical Methods in Molecular Evolution, Springer, NY, 2005.

 		     DEVELOPMENT AND AVAILABILITY

 PHAST was developed at the University of California, Santa Cruz, by Adam Siepel, working under the direction of David Haussler (Computer Science Department and Center for Biomolecular Science and Engineering).
 The package is written in ANSI C, and has been compiled and run on the Linux, SunOS, and Mac OS X operating systems; it should be easy to port it to other UNIX-based systems.
-Note that a couple of auxiliary software packages are required (see below).
+Note that it currently depends on the CLAPACK linear algebra package (see below).

 The software is freely available for research purposes.

 			       CONTENTS

 PHAST consists of a fairly large library of reusable subroutines and a small collection of executable programs that use the library.